lisefrac/redtrilliumgardens.com/content/buy-plants.md

 - Peppermint - small
 - Sage, Broadleaf - small

+We also have three small Christmas/Thanksgiving cacti available for sale at $2.

 ## Coming Soon

 The following plants are (imho) too small to sell yet, but will be back in stock soon.
 If you are interested regardless -- or wish to reserve them for later -- you can email me at lise@redtrilliumgardens.com.

-- Blue wood aster (Symphyotrichum cordifolium)
-- Foxglove beardtongue (Penstemon digitalis)
-- Goat's rue (Tephrosia virginiana)
-- New Jersey tea (Ceanothus virginiana)
-- New York ironweed (Vernonia noveboracensis)
-- Pale coneflower	Echinacea pallida
-- Red Columbine	Aquilegia canadensis
-- White turtlehead (Chelone glabra)
-- Many different grasses!
-(I've given up using them as hemiparasite hosts, because I've given up on my hemiparasites for this year)
+- Indian Grass (Sorghastrum nutans)
+- Little bluestem	(Schizachyrium scoparium)
+- Path Rush	(Juncus tenuis)
+- Side Oats Grama	(Bouteloua curtipendula)
+- New England blazing star ( Liatris novae-angliae)

-... and many more to come!
+... and more

 ## Upcoming Markets

 - **Groton Farmers' Market**.
-Fridays, starting July 11 and ending October 17, at the Williams Barn Property (160 Chicopee Row) in Groton, MA.
-We will not be attending every Friday, but we plan to attend 7/11 to assess the market (as we've not vended here before!)
+Friday 8/1/25, 3-7pm, at the Williams Barn Property (160 Chicopee Row) in Groton, MA.
+- **Leominster Farmers' Market**.
+First Saturday of the month through October 2025, usually 11am-2pm.
+Next market is August 2, with a different time of 10am-1pm.
+Monument Square, Leominster, MA.
+- **Lunenburg Artisan Market**.
+Sunday, 8/3/2025, 9am-2pm, 186 Massachusetts Ave, Lunenburg, MA.